-Environmental Manager Jonathan P. Ruff, P.E., leads the City Environmental Services Department which provides drinking water and wastewater treatment through the City’s Water Pollution Control Plant and the Water Filtration Plant.
+Environmental Manager Jonathan P. Ruff, P.E., leads the City Environmental Services Department which provides drinking water and wastewater treatment through the City’s Water Resource Recovery Facility and the Water Filtration Plant.

-The Water Pollution Control Plant (WPCP) is led by Chief Plant Operator Kris Gushlaw, who has the highest possible wastewater operator certification of 4A.
+The Water Resource Recovery Facility (WRRF) is led by Chief Plant Operator Kris Gushlaw, who has the highest possible wastewater operator certification of 4A.

 - Evaluation of enhanced phosphorus removal.

 - Development of a combined sewer overflow long term control plan.

 The facility also provides service to other municipalities and private parties through a comprehensive hauled waste program.

 Water Filtration Plant